What to Do Immediately After Buying a House

 The price of a home inspection may vary, but it is essential.
 This is why an unexpected savings account is critical.

 As you review your inspection report, familiarize yourself with your home.
 This means identifying where the circuit box, HVAC system, emergency shut-offs, and the main water line are located.
+Understanding these systems now can prevent costly emergency calls later.

 Take your time, and remember that everything does not need to be done simultaneously.
 Start small and work up to larger tasks like stocking your kitchen or garage.
 As you unpack, take note of items you don't have and set aside time to pick them up.

 This part is all up to your priorities and your schedule.
 There is no need to rush the unpacking process; it is a new house, and you may find better places to store items than you had at your old home.
+Save decorative items for last when you have a better sense of your space.

 You may have already met a couple of neighbors at an open house or while moving, but if you haven't, introducing yourself is a great idea.
 You will want to create a sense of community in your new neighborhood.